Seton-La Salle Catholic High School

 Seton LaSalle Catholic High School is a private, Roman Catholic high school in Mt.
 Lebanon, Pennsylvania, a suburb of Pittsburgh, Pennsylvania.
 It is located in the Roman Catholic Diocese of Pittsburgh.

-In 2016, under the direction of former school board President Tom Datillo, Seton LaSalle simplified the format of its name, changing the school's name from "Seton-La Salle Catholic High School" to "Seton LaSalle Catholic High School".
-However, the original format is still displayed prominently in several places, including the front of the building, and the title of this article.
+In 2016, Seton LaSalle simplified the format of its name, changing the school's name from "Seton-La Salle Catholic High School" to "Seton LaSalle Catholic High School".
+However, the original format is still displayed prominently in several places, including the front of the building and the title of this article.

 Academics

 Seton LaSalle has been ranked among the top 50 Catholic high schools in the U.S. The required courses at Seton LaSalle build upon state-mandated courses.
 Instruction is provided to students in three tracks: Honors, Academic, and General.
 Also, 16 AP courses are offered.
 The grading system at Seton LaSalle is similar to some other high schools (especially Catholic high schools) in that an "A" is rewarded for work that receives a 93% through 100%.
 Also, Seton LaSalle is accredited by the Middle States Association of Colleges and Schools.